scifi-guy/shake2skip/README.md

 Shake2Skip allows you to skip the current song by (you guessed it) shaking the phone.
 Tested on N950, should work on N9.

 [Here](http://www.youtube.com/watch?v=lwfXHgGAktc) is a short demo or shake2skip in action.
+Download the latest .deb for N9[50] from [here](https://github.com/scifi-guy/shake2skip/tree/master/downloads).

 Some Notes